KaiyaFox/main-site/registration.md

 Also, there are limits to how many people can register for certain registration levels:

 - Poster: There are only **50** spots for the Poster level.
 First come, first serve.
-- Supser Sponsor: There are only 250 spots for the Super Sponsor level.
+- Super Sponsor: There are only 250 spots for the Super Sponsor level.

 ## Parents wishing to attend with a minor: fear not, we got you!